 Where have I planted Hardy Ageratum?

-Years ago, I used to have a patch in our backyard gardens, but it got ripped out when we were redoing our landscaping.
+Years ago, I used to have a patch in our backyard gardens, but it got ripped out accidentally when we were redoing our landscaping in early Spring.

 I miss having it.
 Big-time.